software-developer-org/bootcamp/challenge_010-git_and_github/010_git_and_github.md

 Most importantly: your work counts more than any CV and represents your 'business card'.

-# Exercise 1: create a new branch with one file
+# Exercise: create a new branch with one file

 What you learn:
 - track your work with a ticket (= issue) on GitHub